 The fair values of derivative contracts can be affected by changes in interest rates, foreign exchange rates, commodity prices, credit spreads, market volatility, expected return, liquidity and other factors.
 The majority of the System's derivative instruments are traded in the OTC derivative market and are classified within Level 2.
 OTC derivatives classified within Level 2 are valued using models that utilize actively quoted or observable market input values from external market data providers, third-party pricing vendors and/or recent trading activity.
-The fair values of OTC derivatives for swaps and forward contracts are determined using discounted cash flow models.
-The fair values of option contracts and warrants are determined using Black-Scholes option pricing models.
+The fair values of OTC derivatives for swaps and forward contracts are determined using Black-Scholes option pricing models.
 These models' key inputs include the contractual terms of the respective contract along with significant observable inputs, including interest rates, currency rates, credit spreads, equity prices, index dividend yield, volatility, and other factors.
 The fair value of rights is calculated using the same parameters used for pricing options, including the rights' subscription price, prevailing interest rates, time to expiration, and the share price of the underlying stock, taking into consideration the level of its volatility.
 Futures positions are settled in cash on a daily basis and thus have no fair value.